+3-Tuesday.
+Classes resume.

-- 4-Monday.
-Classes resumed. - 20-27-Wednesday through Wednesday.
-Final examinations for first semester. - 29-30-Friday and Saturday.
-Freshman convocation and guidance tests, 8:30 a.m., Magoffin Auditorium - 30-Saturday.
+18-25-Wednesday through Wednesday.
+Final examinations for first semester.

+- 27-28-Friday and Saturday.
+Freshman convocation and guidance tests, 8:30 a.m., Magoffin Auditorium.9 - 28-Saturday.
 Physical examinations for transfer students who have 30 or more semester hours.
-A physical examination is required of each student entering for the first time.
+A physical examination is required of each student entering for the first time. - 30-Monday.
+Registration of students who have 90 or more semester hours, including graduate students. - 31-Tuesday.
+Registration of students who have at least 30 but not more than 89 semester hours. - 31-Tuesday.
+Physical examinations for all beginning students and for transfers having less than 30 semester hours.
+Benedict Hall for women and Holliday Hall for men.